Icaro-Davi/Poing/README.md

 # Hello, i'm Poing :3

 I'm a discord bot(don't know what this is), hope to help you on your discord server(too many difficult words).
 Let's Play!!

-**If you want to try me, put these magic words in your big black box.**
+**If you want to try me, put these magic words in your big black box 💻.**

 - ✨ First you need a special key to access all the magic, use ".env.example" and create a file called ".env".
 - 🧙 To create my subconscious, switch and swipe. ```yarn```